DecentraLabsCom/Blockchain-Services/WALLET_TREASURY.md

 ## Overview

-This component enables institutional providers to:
+This component enables institutional consumers and providers to:
 - Create and manage encrypted Ethereum wallets
 - Interact with the Diamond smart contract for treasury operations
+- Manage spending limits and user financial stats

+Additionaly, for lab providers, this also enables to:
 - Handle lab reservations with automatic approval/denial
 - Monitor blockchain events and transaction status
-- Manage spending limits and user financial stats

 ## Features